Piracy in the Caribbean: Bartholomew Roberts

-Bartholomew Roberts or Black Bart was successful in sinking, or capturing and pillaging some 400 ships. and like most pirate captains of the time he looked fancy doing it.
+Bartholomew Roberts was successful in sinking, or capturing and pillaging some 400 ships.
+Like most pirate captains of the time, he often dressed in fine clothes.
 He started his freebooting career in the Gulf of Guinea in February 1719 when Howell Davis' pirates captured his ship and he proceeded to join them.
 Rising to captain, he quickly came to the Caribbean and plagued the area until 1722.
 He commanded a number of large, powerfully armed ships, all of which he named Fortune, Good Fortune, or Royal Fortune.
 Aboard his vessels the political atmosphere was a form of democracy that depended on participation; in which was a rule that everyone aboard his ship had to vote on issues that arose.
 Efforts by the governors of Barbados and Martinique to capture him only provoked his anger; when he found the governor of Martinique aboard a newly captured vessel, Roberts hanged the man from a yardarm.
 Roberts returned to Africa in February 1722, where he met his death in a naval battle, whereby his crew was captured.

 Amaro Pargo

-Amaro Pargo in his role as a privateer, he dominated the route between Cádiz and the Caribbean, on several occasions attacking ships belonging to enemies of the Spanish Crown (mainly England and Holland), earning recognition in his time as a hero and coming to be regarded as "the Spanish equivalent of Francis Drake".
+Amaro Pargo was a privateer who dominated the route between Cádiz and the Caribbean, on several occasions attacking ships belonging to enemies of the Spanish Crown (mainly England and Holland), earning recognition in his time as a hero and coming to be regarded as "the Spanish equivalent of Francis Drake".
 Because of his service to the Spanish Crown and country, he was declared a Caballero hidalgo in 1725 and obtained certification of nobility and royal arms in 1727.
 Amaro Pargo lived for ten years in the Caribbean, specifically on the island of Cuba where he had descendants.
-Due to the trade and looting of him he became a very wealthy person in his time.
+He used his loot to finance lucrative trade, becoming wealthy.